natlass/FoundationMatchingApp/README.md

-## A beauty app utilizing Machine Learning, Python, Javascript, and HTML
+## A beauty app utilizing Machine Learning, Python, Javascript, MongoDB, and HTML

 ### Topic and Rationale: